White paper

 Summary

-The measurements from Elop Insight were repeatable with minor deviations in position for features/reflectors in the concrete specimen.
-Based on a total evaluation of the B, C, D scans and 3D images, the features/reflectors were clearly visible in all the measurements except for some variations in scattering noise and artifacts.
+The measurements from Elop Insight were repeatable with minor deviations in position for features and reflectors in the concrete specimen.
+Based on a total evaluation of the B, C, D scans and 3D images, the features and reflectors were clearly visible in all the measurements except for some variations in scattering noise and artifacts.

 Putting the Elop scanner into perspective